Time delay estimation in unresolved lensed quasars: Time delay estimation with deep learning

 \subsection{Time-delay estimation with CNNs}

 The input of the CNN models consists of a time series representing an unresolved quasar light curve $\mathbf{x}=\{x_t\}_{t=1}^T$ where $T$ is the length of the sequence.
-The output of the model is a real number $\hat{y}\in\mathbb{R}$ indicating the time-delay between the two curves overlapped into the input time-series.
-Fig. \ref{fig:qso_scheme} summarises the methodology.
+The output of the model is a real number $\hat{y}\in\mathbb{R}$ representing the time delay between the two superimposed curves that went into creating the input time series.

-Specifically, models are trained by a generated dataset $\mathcal{D}=\{\mathbf{x}_i,y_i\}_{i=1}^N$, where $N$ is the total number of training examples and $y_i$ is the ground-truth time delay associated with the i-th training instance.
-This initial dataset $\mathcal{D}$ is split into three parts, namely a training dataset $\mathcal{D}_{tr}$, a validation dataset $\mathcal{D}_{val}$ and a testing dataset $\mathcal{D}_{ts}$.
-The first is used to train the weights of our model, the second to check the generalization performance during training and the last one to evaluate the model once the training phase is terminated.
-Such a splitting is necessary to monitor the occurrence of the so-called overfitting phenomenon, i.e. when the neural network simply memorizes the training set and does not generalize outside the training distribution. \\ The mean-squared error (MSE) is used as a loss function, namely to measure the error the network is making in predicting $\hat{y}$ instead of $y$:
+Models are trained by a generated dataset $\mathcal{D}=\{\mathbf{x}_i,y_i\}_{i=1}^N$, where $N$ is the total number of training examples and $y_i$ is the ground-truth time delay associated with the i-th training instance.
+This initial dataset is split into three parts, namely a training dataset, $\mathcal{D}_{tr}$, a validation dataset, $\mathcal{D}_{val}$, and a testing dataset, $\mathcal{D}_{ts}$.
+The first is used to train the weights of our model, the second to check the generalization performance during training, and the last one to evaluate the model once the training phase is terminated.
+Such a splitting is necessary to monitor the occurrence of the so-called overfitting phenomenon, i.e. when the neural network simply memorizes the training set and does not generalize outside the training distribution.
+Figure \ref{fig:cnn_scheme} summarises our methodology.
+The artificial data produced as will be detailed later are used to train the CNN model.
+Inference is then performed on the original non-resolved light curves using the trained model.

+The mean-squared error (MSE) is used as a loss function, i.e. to measure the error the network is making in predicting $\hat{y}$ instead of $y$:

 During training, the weights of the network are varied so that the value of this loss is minimized.
-The optimization algorithm used for this procedure is called stochastic gradient descent.
-In this work, a popular variant of such algorithm, called Adam \cite{adam}, is used.\\ During training, we periodically evaluate the network on the validation set and we check its performance in terms of MSE.
-As commonly done in the literature, whenever the validation loss decreases, the weights of the network at that step of training are saved.
+This process is realized by the \textit{back-propagation algorithm}, which allows for the efficient calculation of the gradients of the loss function with respect to the weights in the network.
+The optimization algorithm used for minimizing the loss is called stochastic gradient descent, and the popular Adam \citep{adam} variant of this algorithm is used here: we use it with a learning rate of $10^{-3}$; a batch size of 50 is selected.
+We also periodically evaluate the network on the validation set during training and check its performance in terms of MSE.
+As commonly done in practice, whenever the validation loss decreases, the weights of the network at that step of training are saved.